 We once traveled to Costa Rica in April, the tail end of the dry season.
 The green tropical jungles that I had remembered from a previous trip were brown and shriveled.
 It wasn’t even the same place.
 It is always hot in Costa Rica but at the end of April, it was HOTTER!
 Costa Rica was completely different in the dry season than in the wet.
 We quickly resolved as a family to return to Costa Rica during the season when it was green and verdant.
 We wanted to see the lush landscaping Costa Rica is so famous for.
 Do your homework and find out the best time to visit a particular destination.
 Peak season can be busier and pricier but sometimes preferable to offseason.

-Don’t forget to pin this and subscribe to our blog to get family travel tips, itineraries, and insights right to your inbox!
+*Don’t forget to pin this and subscribe to our email list to get your free #coloringtheworld starter kit that your kiddos will love!